1988 Formula One World Championship

 Ayrton Senna won the first of his three Drivers' Championships with 90 points in his first year with McLaren.

-Senna's teammate Alain Prost finished runner-up by only 3 points behind.
+Senna's teammate and then two-time champion Alain Prost finished runner-up by only 3 points behind.

 Gerhard Berger finished third, driving for Ferrari.

 McLaren-Honda won the World Constructors' Championship winning all but one race with the McLaren MP4/4.

 Ferrari finished runner-up in the Constructors' Championship with the Ferrari F1/87/88C.

 Benetton-Ford finished third in the Constructors' Championship with the Benetton B188.